 You can also follow their footsteps as a classical singer.
 The best way to attain your dream of becoming like these famous classical singers is by taking up a classical singing training course.
 You’ll learn from these lessons how you can sing classical songs with great ease.

 There are two vocal ranges under this category based on the gender that you should be aware of.
 For males, they include bass, tenor, baritone and the highest one, which is called countertenor.
-For females, the vocal ranges include contralto, soprano and mezzo-soprano.
+For females, the vocal ranges include contralto, soprano, and mezzo-soprano.

 Opera is a dramatic style of singing wherein passionate and effective singing is combined with drama.
 The scenes are set to match the music and the singer is accompanied by an orchestra or a smaller musical ensemble.
-Singing opera needs talent, flair for languages, acting capabilities and a whole lot of commitment and practice.
+Singing opera needs talent, a flair for languages, acting capabilities and a whole lot of commitment and practice.